-Michael supports a number of causes that are close to his heart for many reasons and which he passionately believes in.
+Michael supports several causes that are close to his heart for many reasons and which he passionately believes in.

 “I believe strongly in giving back to the community.
 We are all here together and it’s important to support each other.”

 Michael is one of the Vice Presidents of Farms for City Children, a charity that offers urban children from all over the country a unique opportunity to live and work together for a week at a time on a real farm in the heart of the countryside.

 “Though I lived in the city of Exeter through my childhood,” says Michael, “the beautiful Devon countryside was never far away.
 I strongly believe that it is important for children to be able to experience the countryside and to see life on a real working farm.
 Not only is time spent on a farm therapeutic and calming, a true and sometimes life-changing release from the pressures of urban life, it also is an opportunity to teach where food comes from, and this is very important, too.”

 Children’s writer Michael Morpurgo and his wife Clare founded Farms for City Children in 1974 at Nethercott, Devon.
 In addition to Nethercott, the charity now operates 2 additional working farms in Pembrokeshire and Gloucestershire.